GfSE/SpecIF/tutorials/11_Excel-Specification.md

 Resources represent artefacts, e.g. requirements or user-stories.
 Basically, all types of artefacts can be imported, however usually model-elements are defined via model-diagrams (FMC, BPMN, SysML or other) using a model authoring tool.
 The *type* of the contained resources can be included in the filename within brackets: For example, the filename "ProjectName (Requirement).xslx" would specify *requirements*.
-Unfortunately SpecIF vocabulary terms cannot be used with domain name, because a DOS/Windows and Linux filename may not contain a colon (':').
-Instead, use the vocabulary term without domain name in this case.
+Unfortunately vocabulary terms cannot be used with name-space, because a DOS/Windows and Linux filename may not contain a colon (':').
+Instead, use the vocabulary term without name-space in this case.

 ### Properties
 Attributes use the term 'properties'.